Alternatives to

 Multiple views, automations, competitive pricing

-Technical teams in growing SMEs and mid-sized companies, multidisciplinary teams
+technical SMEs and mid-sized enterprises in growth, multidisciplinary teams

 Basecamp